 - Offer litter boxes with and without a cover—cats may have a preference for one or the other.

-- Number of boxes: The rule of thumb is ONE LITTER BOX PER CAT PLUS ONE for multi-cat households.
+- A number of boxes: The rule of thumb is ONE LITTER BOX PER CAT PLUS ONE for multi-cat households.

 - Place a litter box on each floor of your residence to facilitate use.